hashicorp/copywrite/README.md

   # Default: "MPL-2.0"
   license = "MPL-2.0"

+  # (OPTIONAL) Represents the copyright holder used in all statements
+  # Default: HashiCorp, Inc.
+  # copyright_holder = ""

   # (OPTIONAL) Represents the year that the project initially began
   # Default: <the year the repo was first created>
   # copyright_year = 0